imhammad/Hamies_Book_Garden/README.md

 ---

-🌱 Contribution
+## 🌱 Contribution

 This is an open garden — every new idea is like a seed 🌸.
 Feel free to fork, branch, and create pull requests.
-Whether you’re fixing a bug, adding a feature, or planting a poem — your contribution matters.
+Whether you’re fixing a bug, adding a feature, or planting a poem —
+your contribution matters.

+---

-📜 License
+## 📜 License

 This project is licensed under the MIT License.
 You are free to use, share, and grow your own garden from it.

+---

-🌌 Closing Words
+## 🌌 Closing Words

-"A book is a dream you hold in your hands.
+> *"A book is a dream you hold in your hands.
-In Hammies Book Garden, we hold dreams together."
+> In Hammies Book Garden, we hold dreams together."*

 🌿 Happy Reading & Contributing!

 ## 🚀 Installation